rajnishsolanki76/SocialMediaService/README.md

 3. follow(followerId,followeeId)
 4. unfollow(followerId,followeeId)

 You can start running the service by running ServiceApp class as normal java applicatiom.
 ServiceApp class is main class to start the service.
+Please build the project before starting the service.

 create(userId,postId,content)
 It is post method which addeds new post in data collection.
 Method - POST